-DRESS CODE RULES
+CLINICAL DRESS CODE RULES

-- 1. Clinical type shoes or tennis shoes (not cloth) may be worn, if they meet the approval of the Clinical Coordinator.
+- 1. Clinical type shoes or tennis shoes may be worn, if they meet the approval of the program faculty.
 All shoes worn in the clinical education setting must be without holes in the body of the shoe. - 2.
 The nametag is to be worn on the upper left side of the student's uniform during all clinical rotations.
-Radiation film badge is also to be worn during all clinical rotations. - 3.
+Radiation dosimeter badge is also to be worn during all clinical rotations. - 3.
 Uniforms are to be kept freshly cleaned and neat.
-Shoes are to be kept clean and shoestrings washed. - 4.
+Shoes are to be kept clean. - 4.
 Students are to present a neat, clean and professional appearance at all times.

-Long hair is to be worn tied back.
-Mustaches and beards are to be kept clean and neatly trimmed.
-Tattoos and piercings other than the ear are to be removed or kept covered during clinical rotations. - 5.
+Long hair must be worn tied back.
+Mustaches and beards must be kept clean and neatly trimmed.
+Tattoos and piercings, other than the ear, are to be removed or kept covered during clinical rotations. - 5.
 Make-up should be worn in good taste. - 6.
 Fingernails should be kept clean, neat, and short.
-No nail polish allowed.
-False fingernails must not be worn during clinical rotations. - 7.
-Only a limited amount of jewelry should be worn.
+No nail polish or artificial nail coverings of any kind are allowed in the clinical setting. - 7.
+Only a minimal amount of jewelry should be worn.
 Engagement or wedding rings are considered appropriate.
 Dangling earrings and necklaces should not be worn. - 8.
-Strong cologne or perfume shall not be worn.
+Strong cologne or perfume should not be worn.